eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	Functional programming) \cite{WikipediaContributors2017l} -- A
 	programming paradigm that changes the state of the computer program
 	\cite{WikipediaContributors2017j} via a sequence/order of
+	statements;
-	statements; that is, these statements have side effects
+	that is, these statements have side effects
-	\cite{WikipediaContributors2017r}, since they change the state of the program; communication between units of code is implicit.
+	\cite{WikipediaContributors2017r}, since they change the state of the program;
+	communication between units of code is implicit.
+	Assignment statements are used to change the state of the program, and produce side effects (memory, or program state and mutable data, and I/O operations) \cite{WikipediaContributors2017j}.
 	These sequences of statements focus on how computer programs operate.
 	- Literate programming
 	- Procedural programming: "[associates] code into functions"